Andre Hakizimana Organic

 WHY WE LOVE IT

 We have known Andre for many years, and first visited his farm in 2014.
 In 2017 we were finally able to buy his coffee as a separate lot and have committed to purchasing his coffee every year since.
-We love this year’s coffee for its juicy, pineapple acidity, its honey sweetness and notes of purple grape.
+We love this year’s coffee for its maple syrup sweetness and its redcurrant acidity.